pachyderm/docs/content/latest/deploy-manage/deploy/console/_index.md

 ![Console in action](/images/console/console-input-repo.png)

 ## Enterprise Edition
 Pachyderm Community Edition comes with Console per default.
-Upon upgrading to Pachyderm Enterprise, you will be able to:
+Upon upgrading to Enterprise, you will be able to:

 - Benefit from our Authentication/Authorization features and control which users, groups, or roles have access to specific Pachyderm resources.
 - Lift all [CE scaling limits](../../../reference/scaling-limits/).